 Consequently, the relationship and the discussions about money that your husband’s been having with his/your advisor are not necessarily going to align with your personal priorities.
 In fact, the odds that you’ll be able to work well with the financial advisor your husband worked with are low.

-First, does he relate to you as yourself, or as the wife of his friend/client?
 It’s important to realize that this financial advisor won’t relate to you the same way he related to your husband.
 They may have been golf buddies for years, and he may look down on you as the wife who doesn’t know anything about investing.

 If he’s been a friend of both of yours for a long time, then there’s a chance he might relate to you differently, but odds are that he won’t.
 Remember: You’re not a second-class citizen in this business relationship.
 You’re the boss.

-Second, are you focused only on investments, or do you need a holistic financial planner?
 If you don’t know as much about investing as your husband, you might need more of an estate planner than someone purely focused on investments.
 A planning advisor puts the spotlight on helping you work through what-if scenarios to help you see clearly the best and worst cases financially.

 The answer to this question all depends on what type of advisor your husband was working with.
 Some advisors are holistic planners, while most are salespeople who advise on which investments to buy without discussing your overall circumstances.
 A really good financial advisor works through your concerns, including taking into consideration any real estate or tax issues and desires you may have to help your kids or grandkids pay for college.

-Third, is the advisor a fee-based fiduciary, or is he just a salesperson?
 You want to own the relationship and be fully in control of it.
 The only way to do this is to get someone who doesn’t just sell investments.
 You want someone who is a true fiduciary and doesn’t work for a big-name investment bank.

 The advisor should also be fee-only or fee-based, with at least 90% of their income from fees.
 This way you know that he’s truly looking out for you and not just pushing an investment because he will earn commission from it.